tobyjsullivan/contacts/README.md

 Code Description
 ---
-Here's a quick breakdown of the application directory structure
+Here's a quick breakdown of the top-level of the application directory structure.

 	sql            # Basic database schema definition
 	src            # Application source
 	 |-- assets    # A container for "arbitrary" assets provided by the framework.
-Not used.
-To be removed.
+Not used presently.
 	 |-- css
 	 |-- fonts
 	 |-- images